-While not a complete circumnavigation of the continent, “Top End” cruises cover a lot of ground and generally sail from Perth north through Western Australia and the Kimberley Coast to Darwin, across the “top” of Australia and then south along the eastern Queensland coast for ports like Cairns and Brisbane before disembarking in Sydney.
+While not a complete circumnavigation of the continent, “Top End” Australia cruises cover a lot of ground and generally sail from Perth north through Western Australia and the Kimberley Coast to Darwin, across the “top” of Australia and then south along the eastern Queensland coast for ports like Cairns and Brisbane before disembarking in Sydney.
 (The reverse itinerary is also available.)

-“Bottom End” cruises are also available with itineraries that cover ports between Perth, Sydney and New Zealand while sailings on the south coast.
+“Bottom End” Australia cruises are also available with itineraries that cover ports between Perth, Sydney and New Zealand while sailings on the south coast.

-Sydney: Those dreaming of an Australian voyage typically think of Sydney as a perfect jumping-off point.
+Sydney: Those dreaming of an Australian cruise typically think of Sydney as a perfect jumping-off point.
 Sydney Harbour Bridge and the glorious architectural triumph that is the Sydney Opera House are two of the most photographed icons in the entire world.
 But, there’s more to discover here, from sandy stretches like Bondi, Bronte, and Palm Beach to the Sydney Harbour National Park to the Blue Mountains, there is a lot to keep you here both pre- and post-cruise.